cocos/cocos-docs/en/editor/extension/contributions-shortcuts.md

 }
 ```

+In this example, we define a shortcut key for the **undo** operation, which is `CTRL + Z` on Windows and `CMD + Z` on macOS.

+When the corresponding shortcut key is pressed, the `undo` message is sent.

-For details, please refer to the [Message](./contributions-messages.md) documentation.
+> **Note**: This message needs to be defined in `contributions.messages`, please refer to the documentation [Customized Messages](./contributions-messages.md).

-`contributions.shortcuts` Parameter Description:
+## Parameter descriptions

+Let's take a look at the details of each parameter of `contributions.shortcuts`.

 ### message

-Type `{string}` Required
+Type {string} Required

-The message bound to the shortcut key is sent when the shortcut key is triggered.
+Shortcut-bound message that will be sent when this shortcut is triggered.
+Shortcut pressed messages can only be sent to the current extension.

-### when(experimental)
+### when

-Type `{string}` Optional
+Type {string} Optional

-> **Note**: this is an experimental feature, this functional syntax may be adjusted in the future.

-This shortcut will only be triggered under certain conditions.
+The shortcut will be triggered only under certain conditions.

-`panel.hello-world` will only take effect when the `hello-world` panel gets the focus.
+`"when": "PanelName === 'hello-world'"` means that the `message` message will be sent when the shortcut key is pressed when the panel name that gets focus is `hello-world`.

 ### win

-Type `{string}` Required
+type {string} required

-On the windows platform, the monitored button.
+On Windows platform, the keystroke to listen to.

 ### mac

-Type `{string}` Required
+Type {string} Required

-On MacOS, monitor keystrokes.
+On macOS, the keystroke to listen to.